AIM-Innsiktsplatformen/SyntheticPersons/README.md

 ## Introduction

 Welcome to this repository!
-In here, you will find a Jupyter Notebook that contains code to interact with the OpenAI API.
+In here, you will find a Jupyter Notebook that contains code to interact with the OpenAI API and a simple experiment using synthetic persons.
 The notebook makes it easy to run and experiment with the code, while also providing explanations and insights throughout the process.

 ## Getting Started